Customer Touchpoint Map Template

 2. Understand the customer’s perspective

-One of the major reasons that businesses use customer journey maps is to get a more incisive understanding of how the customer experiences their product.
-Mapping out customer journey’s helps explain why customers make the choices they do and what is most aspect of your product is most valuable to them.
+One of the major reasons businesses use customer touchpoint maps is to get a more incisive understanding of how the customer experiences their product.
+Mapping out customer journeys helps explain why customers make the choices they do and what is most aspect of your product is most valuable to them.